bayareawebpro/searchable-resource/README.md

 	]);
 ```

 Second by instantiating each query using the make method.
-This can be useful when you need more methods and logic to determine usage.
+This can be useful when you need

-For example let's say we have a select field query that implments it's own builder interface:
+more methods and logic to determine usage.
+For example let's say we have a select field
+query that implements it's own builder interface:

 ```php
 use App\Queries\SelectQuery;